How to Find Your Real Estate Agent Niche

-Usually only after a reputation has been established in a high price market, an agent can specialize only in higher priced properties.
-This market niche requires excellent marketing skills and a high profile in the community.
-This agent would market to the concerns and needs of very high priced property owners.
+An agent can typically specialize in only high-priced properties after establishing a reputation in that market.
+This niche requires excellent marketing skills and a high profile in the community.
+You would market to the concerns and needs of very high-priced property owners or buyers.

 The Property Management Specialization

-Especially in resort and vacation markets, an agent can make a very nice living managing short and long term rentals for their clients.
-Within some offices, cooperative marketing has been done, with a vacation home buyer agent and a management agent working together.
-A vacation home buyer may want to use the property only part time and rent it out for income when they aren't there.
+Cooperative marketing has been accomplished within some offices, with a vacation homebuyer agent and a management agent working together.
+A vacation homebuyer might want to use the property only part time and rent it out for income when they aren't there.

 The Internet Buyer as a Niche Strategy

-This is a strategy that has been very successful in vacation/resort markets, or in markets with a high percentage of buyers that are coming from outside the area.
-With more than 70% of internet buyers indicating that they ended up working with the first web agent that contacted them, you can see the potential.
+This strategy has been very successful in vacation/resort markets, as well as in markets with a high percentage of buyers who are coming in from outside the area.
+With more than 70% of internet buyers indicating that they ended up working with the first web agent who contacted them, you can see the potential here.

 The Distressed Property Niche